 After a year of training, the successful candidates will drive high-speed trains between the holy cities of Makkah and Madinah.

-This was the first instance such jobs for women were advertised in the Kingdom.
+This was the first instance in which such jobs for women were advertised in the Kingdom.

 Renfe, which said it was keen to create opportunities for women in its local business, currently employs 80 men to drive its trains in Saudi Arabia and has 50 more under instruction.

-The Saudi government has recently raised the number of women in workplaces.
+The Saudi government has recently raised the number of women in the workplace.
 This increase is part of Crown Prince Mohammed bin Salman’s plan to diversify from the oil-dependent economy.

 It has also pushed through several social reforms, easing male guardianship laws to allow women to travel freely and ending the ban on women driving.